xfdingustc/cwac-camera/README.markdown

 Preview mode will re-enable automatically after an `onPause()`/`onResume()` cycle of your `CameraFragment`, or you can call `restartPreview()` on your `CameraFragment` (or `CameraView`).

+### Zoom Support

+To zoom the camera, call `zoomTo()` on the `CameraView` or `CameraFragment`, supplying the integer zoom level that you want.
+This level must be between 0 and what `Camera.Parameters` returns from `getMaxZoom()`.
+The `adjustPreviewParameters()` callback method in your `CameraHost` is a good time to get this value and configure your UI (e.g., `SeekBar`) to allow the user to zoom the camera.

+`zoomTo()` returns a `ZoomTransaction`.
+This has a series of builder-style methods (a.k.a., a fluent interface) that allow you to configure the transaction, where the methods return the transaction so you can chain on the next call.
+The configuration methods are:

+- `onComplete()` to supply a `Runnable` to be executed when we have reached the zoom level

+- `onChange()` to supply a `Camera.OnZoomChangeListener` to be called as we progress to the desired zoom level

+Once configured, call `go()` to run the transaction.

+If the camera supports smooth zoom, the zoom transaction will take a few moments, and you can cancel the operation by calling `cancel()` on the `ZoomTransaction`.
+If the camera does not support smooth zoom, the zoom level is just immediately changed.

+Note that your `OnZoomChangeListener` supplied to `onChange()` will be called before the `onComplete()` `Runnable`, if you happen to supply both.

+The main demo app adds a `SeekBar` and `VerticalSeekBar` to control zoom levels, so you can see how this is used.

 ### Camera? #FAIL